syjgino/SLA/README.md

 bottom right corner of the plot is the COV value.
 Note that most tuning mixes have a single LPC and LPE species and yet these subclasses have two different COV values for shorter and longer chain species.
 The calculation for the offset between these is provided on the tab.
-Copy the one COV value and calculate the other COV from the first.
-Hit ExportResult button when finished.
+8. Hit ExportResult button when finished.
 Result will be saved to a xlsx file under the same directory with Mzml files.
 (The excel file will be open automatically.
 A command prompt may pop-up.
 You can close it after the excel file is open.)